Inner work is at the very core and foundation of the spiritual path.

 Before attempting shadow work it is absolutely imperative that you practice self-love.
 You MUST have stable and healthy self-esteem before doing shadow work.
 Why you may wonder?
 Shadow work can easily make you feel a thousand times worse about yourself if you already have poor self-worth.
 For this reason, shadow work is an advanced form of inner work that is not for beginners.

-Finally, practices such as meditation, mindfulness, self-inquiry, art therapy, dream analysis, pathworking, solitude, shamanic journeying, visualization, and introspection will all wonderfully supplement your inner work journey.
+Finally, practices such as meditation, mindfulness exercises, self-inquiry, art therapy, dream analysis, pathworking, solitude, shamanic journeying, visualization, and introspection will all wonderfully supplement your inner work journey.

 If you’re wondering where to start, try self-love first and read the recommended resources.
 If you’ve already attained a certain level of self-love, try inner child work.
 And if you’ve done both, then move on to shadow work.